-Have you ever heard about nature being so furious to us and producing explosives?
+Have you ever heard about nature being so furious with us and producing explosives?
 Producing Explosives through “The Dynamite Tree”?
 Well, if the answer is a no, then here I am to introduce you to one of the most dangerous trees you’ll ever hear about!
-In most of the places you will find the tree titled as “Hura crepitans: Exploding Fruits”.
+In most of the places, you will find the tree titled “Hura crepitans: Exploding Fruits”.
 This tree is native to South Africa and found in the Amazon rain forest and some invasive species in parts of Tanzania.
 It can reach up to 60 meters(200 feet).
 It has smooth and brown bark with a covering of dark and pointy spikes.
 Therefore, these sharp spikes earned the tree a unique name “Monkey no-climb”.

 Before proceeding towards the climax we must know about Hura.
-There are so many exciting names of Hura crepitans such as, The Sandbox Tree, Possomwood and Jabilo.
+There are so many exciting names of Hura crepitans such as The Sandbox Tree, Possomwood and Jabilo.
 It is an angiosperm from the family Euphorbiaceae.
 They prefer wet soil and partial shade and partial full sun to grow.
-Their large and ovate leaves grow up-to 2 feet.
+Their large and ovate leaves grow up to 2 feet.

 The stalk of the flower is 10 cm long.
 Their flowers are monoecious and un-petaled.
 The male flower is long and spiked.
 They look like berries because of their shape and the marvelous looking dark red color.
 Male flowers are ovoid to conical ( 5 by 2 cm).
 They grow on long spikes but the female ones are solitary.
-They look like an opened umbrella with 12-16 finger like outgrowth.
+They look like an opened umbrella with 12-16 finger-like outgrowth.

 The natural explosive is actually the fruit of Hura.
-They are pumpkin shaped capsules, 3-5 cm in length and 5-8 cm in diameter.
+They are pumpkin-shaped capsules, 3-5 cm in length and 5-8 cm in diameter.
 There are 16 carpels arranged radially around the central axis of the fruit.
 These fruits are poisonous and can inflict harm.
 So consequently, the fruiting body can explode when ripe.
-In the moment of explosion they make a loud noise and split into segments and fling shrapnel of big, hard seeds at 240 km/h( 150 mph).
+In the moment of explosion, they make a loud noise and split into segments and fling shrapnel of big, hard seeds at 240 km/h( 150 mph).
 Thus, it can cause serious injuries!
 This is why the tree is commonly known as “The Dynamite Tree”.

 The Harmful Parts